 Relationships of any kind are an inevitable compromise.
 No two individuals, even of the same sex, have exactly the same priorities at exactly the same time.
-When we are single, we can focus on our own needs.
+When we are single, we can focus on our own selfish needs.
 But when we have a relationship with another person, we need to consider their needs as well as our own.
 Sometimes these two demands conflict.

 A man is conscious of the fact that he needs a regular sexual outlet in the form of a lover.
 He may resent a lover who is not willing to provide the frequency of sexual opportunity that he would ideally like.
 He knows that if a woman fails to offer the intercourse he needs, then eventually he would have to find another lover.
-Nevertheless, he does not consciously equate his willingness to support a woman with her willingness to offer him sex.
+Nevertheless, he does not consciously equate his willingness to support a woman financially with her willingness to offer sex.

 Most women will not offer sex for money.
-Women offer sex in exchange for a relationship.
+Most women offer sex in exchange for a relationship.
 But men pay much more through a relationship than they ever would to a prostitute.
 When men pay directly for sex, it is for a one-off sexual service.
 When men pay indirectly for sex, by subsidising a woman’s lifestyle, they pay for regular sex within a loving relationship.

 This is not about manipulation or exploitation.
 Men and women have a symbiotic relationship.
 Each provides the other with what they need emotionally.
 Men need regular sex.
 Women want the support that men offer.
-Men don’t always make the best companions so if she is financially independent, it is often not worth a woman’s while to have a relationship.
+Men don’t always make sociable companions so if she is financially independent, it is often not worth a woman’s while to have a relationship.

 Men tend to define their lives in terms of their work, which they do regardless of having dependents.
 So although men’s contribution is valuable it does not involve them in more exertion than if they were single.
 Men assume that they have special privileges because they support the family by earning money.
 But women also support the family, sometimes financially but also by dedicating their lives to the family in practical ways.
-Women may care for others for no pay but their work can still be valued.
+Women may care for others for no pay but their work should still be valued.